rust-lang/nomicon/src/atomics/seqcst.md

-So somehow, to observe this difference we need to have a _different_ `SeqCst` operation, let’s call it E, be the one that loads from `x`, where C is guaranteed to precede it in _S_ (so we can observe the “weird” state in between C and A) but C also doesn’t happen before it (to avoid coherence getting in the way) — and to do that, all we have to do is have C appear before a `SeqCst` operation D in the modification order of another atomic, but have D be a store so as to avoid C synchronizing with it, and then our desired load E can simply be sequenced after D (this will carry over the “precedes in _S_” guarantee, but does not restore the happens after relation to C since that was already dropped by having D be a store).
+So somehow, to observe this difference we need to have a _different_ `SeqCst` operation, let’s call it E, be the one that loads from `x`, where C is guaranteed to precede it in _S_ (so we can observe the “weird” state in between C and A) but C also doesn’t happen-before it (to avoid coherence getting in the way) — and to do that, all we have to do is have C appear before a `SeqCst` operation D in the modification order of another atomic, but have D be a store so as to avoid C synchronizing with it, and then our desired load E can simply be sequenced after D (this will carry over the “precedes in _S_” guarantee, but does not restore the happens-after relation to C since that was already dropped by having D be a store).

 In diagram form, that looks like this: